PROGRAMS AND ACTIVITIES FOR 2017 - 2018

 The English-Speaking Union is a British-based organization which provides international outreach programs for students and teachers.
 Their organization basically promotes all aspects and applications of the English Language and Culture.
 Among their programs are The Shakespeare Competition for High School Students (which provides a summer scholarship in London for students), Public Speaking and International Debate.
 Originally formed as a ‘goodwill’ program between nations, its present objectives are moving toward the enhancement of international education and understanding.
 This was Hershey’s first year with this organization and we are still exploring the program’s benefits.

 (Sponsored via an educational partnership with The English Speaking Union Chapter of The United States.
 An international cultural exchange with Great Britain)CONGRATULATIONS TO ALEX WINNICK FOR WINNING THIS YEAR'S HERSHEY SHAKESPEARE COMPETITION.
-ALEX PLACED THIRD IN THE STATE AT THE STATE COMPETITION HELD AT SAINT JOSEPH UNIVERSITY IN LORETTO, PA IN FEBRUARY.State Grand Prize:
+ALEX PLACED THIRD IN THE STATE AT THE STATE COMPETITION HELD AT SAINT JOSEPH UNIVERSITY IN LORETTO, PA IN FEBRUARY 2018State Grand Prize:

 A 3-Day Theater Workshop @ Lincoln Center, NYC